Book a call

 They know how to coach.

-How to share their story.
+How to share their story in a way that builds trust.

 You do not need to become a louder, shinier, more polished version of someone else.

+It is your visibility.
 It is part of what makes you trustworthy & allows the right people to find you.

 The goal is not to wait until you feel perfectly confident.